Mutations

 Neuropathology

-Neuropathology consistent with AD was reported in at least one case (Kwok et al., 1997).
-Moreover, in one case, FBB-PET revealed amyloid positivity and MRI showed bilateral parietal atrophy (Park et al., 2020).
-In another case, MRI reealed parietotemporal and hippocampal atrophy (Guerreiro et al., 2010).
+Moreover, in yet another carrier, FBB-PET revealed amyloid positivity and MRI showed bilateral parietal atrophy (Park et al., 2020), and in another, MRI revealed parietotemporal and hippocampal atrophy (Guerreiro et al., 2010).
 In addition, FDG-PET showed hypometabolism that was diffuse throughout the brain in one case (Park et al., 2008), and more evident in temporoparietal areas in another (Park et al., 2020).

 Biological Effect

-Cell-based assays have shown this mutant alters the production of several Aβ peptides, most notably increasing production of Aβ42.
-Interestingly, while several AD-associated PSEN1 mutations result in increased levels of Aβ42 and longer Aβ peptides, with decreased levels of shorter peptides, M233T appears to follow a different pattern.
+Interestingly, while many AD-associated PSEN1 mutations result in increased levels of Aβ42 and longer Aβ peptides, with decreased levels of shorter peptides, M233T appears to deviate somewhat from this pattern.
 CHO cells co-expressing APP and mutant PSEN1 boosted production of Aβ42, Aβ48, and Aβ39, while decreasing levels of Aβ38, Aβ40, Aβ43, and Aβ46 (Qi et al., 2003Sato et al., 2003Qi-Takahara et al., 2005; Kakuda et al., 2021).
 Analyses of the changes in peptide ratios and in the small peptides released during APP processing provided greater insight into these alterations (Kakuda et al., 2021).
 Of note, the Aβ38/Aβ40 ratio in cells expressing this mutation was greater than that of cells expressing other familial AD mutations or wildype PSEN1.

 An in vitro assay using purified proteins to test the ability of this mutant to cleave the APP-C99 substrate revealed increased Aβ42 and decreased Aβ40 production, yielding an approximately 10-fold increase in the Aβ42/Aβ40 ratio (Sun et al., 2017).

 A cryo-electron microscopy study of the atomic structure of γ-secretase bound to an APP fragment indicates that, in wild-type PSEN1, this residue is apposed to the APP transmembrane helix, with its side-chain reaching towards the interior of the substrate-binding pore (Zhou et al., 2019; Jan 2019 news).
+As described in another cryo-EM study, substitution of methionine with threonine, a smaller hydrophilic residue, is expected to reduce the strength of the PSEN1-APP hydrophobic interaction (Guo et al., 2024; Jun 2024 news).
+Based on molecular dynamics simulations, the residue has been implicated in the formation of an internal docking site that stabilizes substrate binding (Chen and Zacharias, 2022).

 This residue is conserved between PSEN1 and PSEN2.
 Pathogenic mutations have been reported in the homologous PSEN2 residue (M239I and M239V).